What is the Best Feed for Chickens in Summer?

 What to Not Feed to Chickens During the Summer

 When people ask me about keeping chickens warm in the winter, I often reply that it’s more important to keep the birds cool in the summer.
-During the summer months, corn should be avoided.
 Scratch grain mixtures often contain a large amount of corn.
 Corn adds high carbohydrate levels to the chickens’ diet and carbohydrate energy releases heat.
-This can make the chickens feel hotter and suffer from the heat even more.
-Most of the time chicken owners are warned to not feed scratch grain containing corn during the summer.
+While this heat creation helps in the winter, it is unnecessary for the summer and just becomes empty calories.
+A common myth claims that feeding corn during the summer will overheat your chickens but this is not true.
+It simply adds unnecessary calories.

 Chickens love cooling treats like watermelon, ice blocks with frozen herbs, chilled chopped vegetables, and even frozen fruit popsicles.
 Mint is also a cooling plant and one that grows easily in most locations.
 The chickens can safely eat mint and mint also repels rodents and flies.